aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 What can I depend on, if not your mercy, in such bitter days when each person is investigated and each one’s deeds are read aloud?
 Upon what can I depend, if not on repentance, which you created before you created sins?
-Therefore, I accept the obligation to repent and to serve you with all my heart.
-Omeyn.
+Therefore, I accept the obligation to repent and to serve you with all my heart. <em>Omeyn</em>.
 </div></td></tr>